-Fig. 2 A joint symposium with Korea University and Yonsei University

 Common Facilities in Okazaki

 Okazaki Library and Information Center

-The Library collects, arranges and preserves journals and books of the three Institutes, and provides them for common use for the Institutes staff and their guests. <main function>
+Okazaki Library and Information center collects, organizes, and stores books, journals, and other materials related to basic biology, physiology, and molecular science, and makes them available to the staff of the three Okazaki institutes and Exploratory Research Center on Life and Living Systems, as well as to collaborating researchers. <main function>

 - 1. 24 hours use by The IDENTIFICATION CARD

 - 2. Information retrieval service

 - (Web of Science, SCOPUS, etc)

 - 3. Books Loan service

 - 4. Interlibrary Loan Photocopy Request

-Okazaki Conference Center

-Okazaki Conference Center was founded on February, 1996 to promote international and domestic conference program of research and education.

-Ohsumi Conference Hall (capacity of 208)

-Conference Room B (capacity of 112)

-Conference Room C (2 rooms, capacity of 50 each)
+Okazaki Conference Center Okazaki Conference Center was founded on February, 1996 to promote international and domestic conference program of research and education.
+Ohsumi Conference Hall (capacity of 208) Conference Room B (capacity of 112) Conference Room C (2 rooms, capacity of 50 each)